jukkakansanaho/udacity-dend-project-5/README.md

 * **dags/etl_dag_quality.py** a separate DAG for executing only data quality checks using DataQualityOperator.
 NOTE: this DAG expects that the main DAG has been executed at least once to get data to Redshift tables.
 * **plugins/helpers/sql_queries.py**: a SqlQueries class with SQL queries as variables used by Operators.
 More queries can be added in this file and taken into use by Operators.
 * **plugins/operators/stage_redshift.py**: StageToRedshiftOperator handling source data copying from S3 to Redshift staging tables.
 JSON as CSV file formats are supported as sources through "file_format" parameter.
 Configure file format in DAG_CONFIG and use it in main DAG's task using this Operator.

+NOTE: user_partitioned_data parameter (True or False) can be used to define whether to process source data based on execution date.
+If no valid S3 path can be found for based on execution date, Operator FAILs.

 * **plugins/operators/load_fact.py**: LoadFactOperator handling data transformation from staging tables to target table.
 * **plugins/operators/data_quality.py**: LoadDimensionOperator handling data transformation from staging tables to target tables.
 * **plugins/operators/load_dimensions.py**: DataQualityOperator handling data quality checks for fact and dimension tables.
+It checks mandatory fields in given tables and number of rows in each given table.

 ---